Los Angeles Historic Preservation Overlay Zone: History

-In 1978, the city of Los Angeles held a public hearing to ammend the municipal code to allow for Historic Preservation Overlay Zones.
+In 1978, the city of Los Angeles held a public hearing to amend the municipal code to allow for Historic Preservation Overlay Zones.
 The city recognized the importance of preserving the architectural and cultural legacy of its neighborhoods and in 1979 it adopted the HPOZ Ordinance.
 This paved the way for the designation of historic districts.
 The Los Angeles Conservancy worked with local officials to develop the ordinance.

 In 1983, Angelino Heights became the first HPOZ.
 Two years later, South Carthay became the second HPOZ neighborhood.

 In 1986, a property owner in Angelino Heights was stopped from replacing large original windows with smaller aluminum windows and stuccoing over the exterior of a home within the HPOZ.
 The problem originated due to a city clerk not recognizing the HPOZ designation and not properly informing the property owner.

 In 1986, the Los Angeles Conservancy sponsored an HPOZ workshop including speakers from the Wilton Place Historic District and the South Carthay HPOZ.